-lcon Description
+Description

-Links Links

 Indicates an active wired connection.

 Indicates an active wireless connection.

 Indicates an inactive wired connection.

 Indicates an inactive wireless connection.

+Indicates the devices constituting a wired connection are being restarted.

+Indicates the device connected over-the-air being restarted.

-Indicates a restarting wired connection.
+Indicates the device constituting a wired connection is being deleted.

-Indicates a restarting wireless connection.

-lcon Description Indicates a wired connection that is being deleted.
-Indicates a wireless connection that is being deleted.
-Devices Indicates an AP11, AP12, AP15, or AP22 access point.
+Indicates the device connected over-the-air is being deleted.

+Indicates an AP11, AP12, AP15, or AP22 access point.

 Indicates an AP17 access point.

 Indicates an AP11D access point.

-[1)) Indicates an Instant On router.
-Indicates an Instant On switch. <···> Indicates third party switches.
-This icon is displayed in the topology only if Instant On devices are connected to the third party switch. :: • Indicates the Aruba Instant On 1960 Series switches connected in a stack.
-Connection Type Indicates that the network is connected to a router. <···> Indicates that the network is connected to a private network.
+Indicates an Instant On router.

+Indicates an Instant On switch.

+Indicates third party switches.
+This icon is displayed in the topology only if Instant On devices are connected to the third party switch.

+Indicates the Aruba Instant On 1960 Series switches connected in a stack.

+Indicates that the network is connected to a router.

+lcon Description <···> Indicates that the network is connected to a private network.
 Connected Clients 21 Indicates the number of wired and wireless clients connected to the device.